 \section{Gaussian Splatting in Style}

 Our goal is to stylize a complex 3D scene.
-The first step is to learn the scene information from a given collection of images in a multi-view setting.
-We achieve this by using a 3DGS backbone.
-For this objective, we take pretrained models of learnt scenes for the next step.
-The second stage includes learning the scene information conditioned on various style images.
+Our overall training process is similar to that of 3DGS\cite{kerbl3Dgaussians,lee2023compact}, where the scene is learnt by minimizing the difference between multiple training views and their corresponding ground truth images.
+In addition to learning the scene representation, we learn a mapping between the different views of the scene and the queried style image.
+To this end, we employ an MLP that learns the mapping between the various 3D Gaussians and their stylized color based on the style image.
 During inference time, we generate novel views conditioned on an input style image.
+It is worth noting that the input style image at inference time may or may not have been a part of the dataset of style images used in the training process.
 In the following section, we elaborate on the various constituents of our pipeline. \\